 Algebra is called the gatekeeper subject.
 Algebra alone serves as a measure of predictability for success in higher level mathematic course

 Algebra is the most failed course in high schools and colleges

 I used the Olympics as my inspiration, and made teams.
 In the Olympics, you have several different athletes with different strengths all working towards a common goal, earning the gold for their country.
 In Acalympics, I wanted to do the same thing.
-The students would all be placed on a team, and could login to earn points, by answering fluency questions correctly, for their team.
-My idea was once a month, quarter, semester, whatever the teams would be awarded the Gold, Silver and Bronze.
-I wanted to make the teams flexible, so if one grade is constantly outperforming another, you could rearrange the teams for a closer competition.
+The students would all be placed on a team, and could login to earn points, by answering fluency questions correctly, for their team Every week the top three teams would be awarded the Gold, Silver and Bronze medals.
+Additionally, I wanted to make the teams flexible, so if one grade is constantly outperforming another, you could rearrange the teams for a closer competition.
 My ultimate goal is not only for the school to compete with themselves, but to host this competition, so schools can compete against other schools, and districts against districts (I am still working on that).
 My reason for this is, at the end of the day, there is a whole lot of math fact review going on.

-Thank you for checking out my website!
+Thanks for checking out my website!